dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 ### Reducers

-**Reducers** specify how the state actually changes in response to _actions_.
+**Reducers** specify how the state changes in response to _actions_.
 A [reducer](https://egghead.io/lessons/javascript-redux-the-reducer-function) is a _pure_ function that describes state mutations in the app by taking the previous state and the dispatched action and returning the next state as a _new_ object, generally using [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and/or [`spread syntax`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator):

 ```js
 // reducer function specifies how the state